Araz0/eternal-dance/README.md

 ## Structure

-- `frontend/`: Contains the code for the public website, which will be available under the domain [eternal-dance.art](https://eternal-dance.art).
+- `/`: Contains the code for the public website, which will be available under the domain [eternal-dance.art](https://eternal-dance.art).
 - `backend/`: Contains the server-side code responsible for getting, saving, and uploading videos to the server, as well as handling all related operations.

 ## Frontend

-The frontend directory includes all the necessary files to build and deploy the public-facing website.
+The root directory includes all the necessary files to build and deploy the public-facing website.

 ## Backend